dev-javascript/react-dyn-tabs/README.md

 ### close

 Triggers 'onInit', 'onChange' and 'onClose' event.

-Closing an already closed tab just triggers 'onInit' event.
+Closing an already closed tab only triggers 'onInit' event.

+It switches to the previously selected tab before closing if switching parameter was true and tab was already opened and selected.

 Return value : Promise

 Parameters:

 - `id: string`
+- `switching: boolean (default : true)`

 **Example**